-During the Star Wars era, Kenner released the first group of Special Action Figure Sets that would be released in groups each year through 1982.
+During the Star Wars era, Kenner USA released the first group of Special Action Figure Sets that would be released in groups each year through 1982.
 Kenner Canada also followed suit, and released the majority of the same sets in Canada as well.
-Each Special Action Figure Set or 3-Packs as they are commonly referred to, was comprised of three separate figures that were common to a particular theme.
+Each Special Action Figure Set or '3-Pack' as they are commonly referred to, was comprised of three separate figures that were common to a particular theme.
 These sets came in attractive open window box packaging, and were aimed at higher-end department stores.
 Kenner Canada used basically the same layout for their Canadian 3-Pack releases, but there are some notable differences.
 The design of a Canadian Kenner Special Action Figure Set is described below.

 Kenner Canada Star Wars Special Action Figure Set 3-Pack: